Deliciously savoury and creamy, these Almond Butter Tofu Noodles are easy to make and packed with plant protein. Naturally gluten free too.

-You know those vegan noodle bowls that are all the rage on instagram?
+You know those vegan noodle bowls that are all over instagram?
 Well, I wanted to make one.
 I'd been seeing images of them for weeks and they looked SO delectable I knew I had to try it for myself.

 I mean, what more could you want?
 These bowls contain noodles, tofu, and usually a variety of satisfying vegetables.
 And then there's the sauce to tie all the ingredients together....